GerritCodeReview/aws-gerrit/single-master/README.md

 * `JGIT_CACHE_SIZE`: Maximum number of bytes to load and cache in memory from pack files.
   See [Gerrit documentation](https://gerrit-review.googlesource.com/Documentation/config-gerrit.html#core.packedGitLimit)
   for more details. `12g` by default.
+* `INTERNET_GATEWAY_ID`: Optional.
+Id of the existing Internet Gateway.
+  If not set, create a new Internet Gateway.

 ### Prerequisites